Chevy LS2 Headers Upgrade Guide

 Headers collect the hot exhaust gasses as they are pushed out of the engine and direct them through the rest of the exhaust system.
 Due to being bolted directly to the engine, design and construction are incredibly important to prevent leaks and cracking.
 For stock power levels and applications, the OEM exhaust manifolds are capable of adequate performance.
 However, for anyone looking to increase their performance or get the most out of their other bolt-ons, aftermarket headers become very useful.
 Aftermarket headers are usually made from 304 stainless steel and have wider diameter piping than stock exhausts.

 You want headers that provide good flow with as little turbulence as possible, while reducing weight over the stock exhaust.
-Exhaust gas turbulence is created by poorly thought out designs that introduce large inopportune bends and joints, which impedes flow.
+Exhaust gas turbulence is created by poorly thought-out designs that introduce large inopportune bends and joints, which impede flow.
 This diminishes the effectiveness and leads at times to reversion.

 Reversion is a phenomenon where hot exhaust gasses are pushed back into the combustion chamber, robbing the engine of clean and cool air.
 A good header should open the exhaust flow, while reducing overall weight and exhaust gas temperatures and eliminating reversion.